As 2020 approaches, it’s time to start planning for next year.

 Judy Schieve - Senior Product Planning Manager @ Motorola

-It’s an impressive lineup, and I have no doubt that you’ll leave with plenty of new insight for 2020 and the many years to come.
+It’s an impressive lineup, and I do not doubt that you’ll leave with plenty of new insight for 2020 and the many years to come.

-Don’t get me wrong, there are plenty of product management conferences for 2020.
-We plan on adding more conferences that you can attend in 2020 on a monthly basis.
+There are plenty of product management conferences for 2020.
+As a result, we plan on adding more conferences that you can attend in 2020 every month.

-So make sure you bookmark this page in order to always be up to date with the coolest product conferences.
+So make sure you bookmark this page to always be up to date with the coolest product conferences.

 With that said, and with a full year of success ahead, try to attend at least one or two of these conferences this year.
 You never know what you might take away.
 Best of luck in 2020!